 The quick answer is that, like any job, it varies a lot.
 It depends on the size and type of organisation, and if you take on any more responsibility like being on a committee or becoming the chair.

-Getting data on private company boards is more tricky but the pay can be anything upwards from £3,000 up to around £50,000, or more for much bigger companies.
+Getting data on private company boards is more tricky but the pay can be anything upwards from £3,000 up to around £50,000, or more for much larger companies.
 Private companies are more likely to appoint Board Advisers (rather than appointing them as legal directors) and these too can vary hugely in pay – anything from £2,000 upwards.

 Is it worth it?

-- Time commitment: the typical role will be at least 10 days a year (see our blog ‘what is a NED’ to find out more about what directors do) and it can be much more than that – a Chair of a FTSE 100 company might be up to two days a week.
+- Time commitment: the typical role will be at least 10 days a year (see our blog ‘what is a NED’ to find out more about what directors do) and it can be much more than that – a Chair of a FTSE 100 company might be up to three days a week.
 The pay stays the same no matter what happens that year, so at times of crisis or change non-execs may need to put in much more time and focus, too.

 - Reputation: you’re associating yourself – both legally and formally – with a company and what happens to that company.
 You might not have input on every decision, and if something goes wrong you will be involved throughout and will have the reputational fallout.
 Of course, if it does well, there are reputational gains to be made, too.